 - We'll clean the port or proper parts to let clean air flow through.

 - If the problem lies in the thermostat heat anticipator, then we'll reorient the adjustment arm accordingly.

-A pilot flame failure is a big issue because your house won’t be able to be heated.
-There are a number of ways that causes the pilot flame to not light, including:
+If your pilot light doesn't light, this is a problem because your house won't be able to be heated.
+There are a number of things that cause the pilot light to malfunction:

 - A clogged pilot opening.

 - A closed or insufficiently open valve that hinders the flow of gas.

 - The pilot flame is set too low.